prar1612/Cloud-Technologies-Project-1/README.md

 As a job applicant, you would have to sign up for an account, and then login with the newly created credentials.Once logged in, the applicant can click on the interested Job Position and upload their resume.

 ## AWS Resources used
-1.S3 Bucket to store the Job Positions as folders and Resumes as objects within that 2.Cognito - for Job applicant sign up and login
+1.S3 Bucket to store the Job Positions as folders and Resumes as objects within that<br/>
+2.Cognito - for Job applicant sign up and login<br/>
-3. DynamoDB - Holds admin credentials
+3.DynamoDB - Holds admin credentials<br/>
-4.API - To create get request to get the admin credentials from DynamoDB 5.Lambda - Triggered by api to get the admin credentials
+4.API - To create get request to get the admin credentials from DynamoDB<br/>
+5.Lambda - Triggered by api to get the admin credentials<br/>
-6. CloudFront - To create a distribution for the webpage hosted on s3
+6.CloudFront - To create a distribution for the webpage hosted on s3<br/>
-7. R53- Used to create a new domain
+7.R53- Used to create a new domain<br/>
-8. SNS - Used to send mail to admin whenever new resume is uploaded
+8.SNS - Used to send mail to admin whenever new resume is uploaded<br/>
+9.CloudWatch - To monitor logs when files are loaded onto S3